-1. Purpose
+1 Purpose

 The purpose of this Collection Development Policy is to assist in the acquisition and management of library resources and to account to our member councils and the public for the selection of such resources.
-Measurement of the success of the policy to meet the collection needs of our communities will be measured through the Collection Needs Survey every 2 years.
+Success of the policy to meet the collection needs of our communities will be measured through the Collection Needs Survey every 2 years.